~ The Beginning ~

 I was the only westerner for miles in the middle of Bangalore.

 Carrying my huge lime-green backpack, I lingered awkwardly on one side of the street, contemplating how on earth I will cross it to get to the Chabad house.
-The street was impossibly wide and filled with speeding cars, rickshaws, scooters, and cows.
+The street was unusually wide and filled with speeding cars, rickshaws, scooters, and cows.

 There was no crosswalk in sight.